MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.4.0/context-persistence.md

 Azure PowerShell offers a feature called **Azure Context Autosave**, which gives the following features:

-- Retention of login information for reuse in new PowerShell sessions.
+- Retention of sign in information for reuse in new PowerShell sessions.
 - Easier use of background tasks for executing long-running cmdlets.
-- Switch between accounts, subscriptions, and environments without a separate login.
+- Switch between accounts, subscriptions, and environments without a separate sign in.
 - Execution of tasks using different credentials and subscriptions, simultaneously, from the same PowerShell session.